Skip to main content

 When companies put the proper time and effort into implementing a just-in-time manufacturing system, they can expect to see a sweeping impact on their productivity, risk management, and operating costs.
 Here are some of the benefits that JIT manufacturers worldwide are experiencing:

-The inventory reduction brought on by JIT could also unveil an array of problems and inefficiencies that were previously masked with high inventory levels.
-These may include frequent breakdowns, long set-ups, ineffective scheduling, skills shortage, etc.
+The inventory reduction brought on by a JIT system could also unveil an array of problems and inefficiencies that were previously masked with high inventory levels.
+These may include frequent breakdowns, long set-ups, ineffective scheduling, skills shortage, etc. All in all, the JIT production model has the potential to greatly reduce your production costs and elevate you to a higher level of efficiency.

 For the most part, businesses that employ just-in-time manufacturing practices will see lower inventory levels, reduced cycle times, faster times to market, and reduced operating costs.
 But there are risks, especially for smaller companies.
 One supplier that experiences a breakdown and can’t deliver the materials that a company needs can disrupt or shut down the entire production process.